Tuesday, November 28, 2006

 Boat Tour - Galley

 and very efficient.
-One of the improvement projects we undertook was to add additional insulation to the interior of the box.
+One of the improvement projects we undertook was adding insulation to the interior of the box.
 We added custom-made vacuum panels and then a new fiberglass covering.
 We lost a little space, but the gain in electrical efficiency was well worth it.
-We keep most of the frequently needed items in the galley area, but food supplies are also kept in storage spaces in the main cabin.
+We keep the most frequently used items in the galley area, but food supplies are also stored in the main cabin.
 One nice feature, not visible in these pictures, is that the waste basket is mounted in a roll-out drawer under the galley sink.
-Since we have an inverter (converts battery power 12V to normal household electric 110V), we use some regular appliances such as a toaster, blender, and coffee maker.
+Since we have an inverter (which converts 12V battery power to normal household 110V), we use some regular appliances such as a toaster, blender, and coffee maker.

 Tuesday, October 10, 2006